 Do races come together for you in ways that value all?
 Does the age gap narrow?
 Do people play their way together to deeper understanding of new era skills?
-In traditional classes that respond to the question, How smart are you? the answer is likely NO.
+In traditional teams that respond to the question, How smart are you? the answer is likely NO.

 Ask instead, How are you smart? and the brain leaps into action with its unique capabilities (such as a varied mix of multiple intelligences) to get to similar high standards, but along a very different trajectory.